happenslol/dragtime/README.md

 ### Compatibility

 Dragtime is not trying to provide as much browser compatibility as possible, instead it is targeting only evergreen browsers and as a result can drop all dependencies and be more efficient.

+### License
+Dragtime is licensed under the MIT license, so you can use it for whatever you want.